Education Precinct upgrade

 - new pedestrian crossing lights within the education precinct and CBD

-- removal of redundant Ausgrid and Council lighting and poles
+- removal of redundant Ausgrid and Council lighting and poles.

 The education precinct is 26 hectares of commercial, mixed use and residential land to the west of the North Sydney centre.
-It supports close to one third of our total student population.

 The tree-lined streets and well-preserved heritage buildings contribute to the area’s strong sense of character.